makcandrov/quick-impl/README.md

 }
 ```

-More examples can be found in [examples].
+More examples can be found in the [examples].

 [examples]: https://github.com/makcandrov/quick-impl/tree/main/examples